miladrafiee/DiSiR/README.md

 ## DiSiR test example use

 As an example, we use [AMP consortium’s Phase 1 RA data from ](https://immunogenomics.io/ampra/) published in [Zhang, Wei et al. 2019](https://www.nature.com/articles/s41590-019-0378-1).
-Please find the processed expression matrix, genes list and meta data [here](https://drive.google.com/drive/folders/1j6TlTqEmrCeVED2Ld3GtNbvMdzmPjMMN?usp=sharing).
+Please find the processed expression matrix, genes list, meta data and interactions list for this particular example (IL6 pathway)  [here](https://drive.google.com/drive/folders/1j6TlTqEmrCeVED2Ld3GtNbvMdzmPjMMN?usp=sharing).

 <img src="https://github.com/miladrafiee/DiSiR/blob/main/Data/ReadMe_data/Ease_of_use.png" width="1000">

-DiSiR only needs three input files:  1) single-cell gene expression matrix 2) cell type annotations and 3) list of desired ligand-receptor interactions at subunit level.
+DiSiR only needs three input files:  1) single-cell gene expression matrix with its corresponding gene names 2) cell type annotations and 3) list of desired ligand-receptor interactions at subunit level.
 In the 'DiSiR_main.py' file, the paths to input and output files need to be set as well as few parameters as follows.

 ### Path to gene expression matrix file: